longhornxa/small-group-manual/knowing_who_god_is.rst

 		`__________________________________________________________________________`

 #. **Read verses 12-17**
-	Isaiah asks as series of questions beginning with “who” or “with whom.”
+	Isaiah asks a series of questions beginning with “who” or “with whom.”

 	* What insights do you learn about God's character from these verses?